 And, of course, when I cook, I tend to do everything from scratch.
 As in, grind the wheat (that I grew) into flour to bake the bread, capture yeast for the sourdough starter for it off of blueberries, bake it all in the oven of the wood burning stove, with wood I cut, split, and stacked myself…

-Thus, there’s a disconnect.
-Despite my love of cooking, we have fallen into the habit of eating in the dining hall for most lunches and dinners over the past 5 or 6 years, at least 10 months of the year (and in the summer, it’s mostly snacking out of the garden while working it).
+There’s was a disconnect.
+Despite my love of cooking, we had fallen into the habit of eating in the dining hall for most lunches and dinners over 5 or 6 years, at least 10 months of the year (and in the summer, it’s mostly snacking out of the garden while working it).

-So, when I look at the prospect of having to prepare 21 meals a week, plus finding a 2 hour chunk somewhere to get to the grocery, it’s somewhat overwhelming.
+So, when I looked at the prospect of having to prepare 21 meals a week, plus finding a 2 hour chunk somewhere to get to the grocery, it’ was overwhelming.
 “What should we have for dinner tonight?”
 “Can I prepare it fast?”
 “Will there be enough leftovers for lunch?”
-“Pasta again?!” are refrains in my head more frequently than I have mental space for.
+“Pasta again?!” were constant refrains in my head.

-Which finally puts us at why this blog.
-I need to do some meal planning.
-I will probably need to use most of the “tricks:” re-working leftovers, freezing cooked and ready-to-cook meals, prepping ahead of time for a week.
-But, I think, the thing I need most is to answer those constant questions about what to make ahead of time, so I can maximize time, keep a good variety of food, and manage costs of it effectively.
-And I need accountability.
+Which finally puts us at why I started this blog.
+I needed to do some meal planning.
+I used most of the “tricks:” re-working leftovers, freezing cooked and ready-to-cook meals, prepping ahead of time for a week.
+But, I think, the thing I needed most was to answer those constant questions about what to make ahead of time, so I could maximize time, keep a good variety of food, and manage costs of it effectively.
+And I needed accountability.

 Thus, my initial goal was to post a menu every week, then do my best to stick to that menu, while eliciting ideas and encouragement from the community.
 It worked, for a couple of years.
 But, things changed.